by Jenna Kalinsky.

-Resolving to do things in the new year is nice, but the only way to make those resolutions or any intention stick is to make them real, physical, and permanent, and the only way to do that is to write them down.
+But you have to go a step further.
+Setting an intention to do things differently: in the new year, on a random Tuesday, is nice, but the only way to make those resolutions or any intention stick is to make them real, physical, and permanent.
+And the only way to do that?
+Write them down.

 Intentions fail more often when they reside in thought as they’re thrown into your mind’s general spin cycle where they are easily lost.

 Keeping them in the form of thought also adds to your psychic burden.
 (Who needs more of that??)